 But, the process of translation proves to be more complicated than that.
 Let’s look at the current techniques in translation.

-The translation techniques we know now can be divided into Direct, and Indirect:
+The Arabic translation techniques we know now can be divided into Direct and Indirect:

 Direct Translation Techniques

-When both the source language structure can be used in the target text.
-Direct translation technique is classified into borrowing, loan, and literal.
+When both the source language structure can be used in the target text, direct translation techniques are employed.
+Direct translation techniques in Arabic include borrowing, loan translation, and literal translation.

 1. Borrowing

-For example, the word Cafe in English is borrowed from French.
+For example, the word café in English is borrowed from French.
+Similarly, Arabic might use the word Internet as is, due to its global recognition.

 3. Literal Translation